 - headache; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What is the most important information I should know about ibandronate (Boniva Injection)?
+What is the most important information I should know about ibandronate (Boniva)?

-Do not take an ibandronate tablet if you cannot sit upright or stand for at least one full hour.
-Ibandronate can cause serious problems in the stomach or esophagus (the tube that connects your mouth and stomach).
-You will need to stay upright for at least 60 minutes after taking this medication.
+Do not take an ibandronate tablet if you have problems with your esophagus, or if you cannot sit upright or stand for at least 60 minutes.
+Ibandronate can cause serious problems in the stomach or esophagus.
+You must stay upright for at least 1 full hour after taking this medicine.

 Talk with your doctor about the risks and benefits of using this medication.

 It is not known whether ibandronate will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

 It is not known whether ibandronate passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.